24 Singapore Laws that Tourists need to Know

 2. Clearing Your Table: A Guide for Every Eatery

-Singapore’s hawker centres are legendary, but the rules for dining there have shifted from simple courtesy to strict law.
 It is now mandatory to return your tray and used crockery at all public eateries, including food courts and hawker centres.
-Leaving your table messy isn’t just considered rude; it invites potential fines from active officers who monitor these spaces to ensure compliance.
+Leaving a messy table isn’t just frowned upon; it invites potential enforcement from officers monitoring these spaces.

 To dine with confidence, simply follow the “Golden Rule”: if you ordered and paid at a counter—whether at a hawker stall or a fast-food chain—you are expected to clear your own table.
-This strict policy is designed to improve public hygiene and supports our elderly cleaning staff, allowing them to focus on sanitizing tables rather than the heavy lifting of clearing leftovers.

 Throwing Empty Plastic Bottle in Bin